Skip to Content

 <!-- Basic absolute positioning with overlapping shapes --> <Layer w="600" h="400" backgroundColor="F0F4F8"> <!-- Back shape (drawn first) --> <Shape shapeType="rect" x="50" y="50" w="120" h="100" fill.color="1D4ED8" text="Back" color="FFFFFF" /> <!-- Front shape (drawn on top) --> <Shape shapeType="rect" x="100" y="80" w="120" h="100" fill.color="DC2626" text="Front" color="FFFFFF" /> </Layer> <!-- Layer with VStack children for free-form layout --> <Layer w="800" h="300" backgroundColor="F8FAFC"> <VStack x="20" y="20" w="200" gap="8" padding="12" backgroundColor="FFFFFF"> <Text fontSize="14" bold="true">Left Column</Text> <Text fontSize="12">Content A</Text> </VStack> <VStack x="300" y="20" w="200" gap="8" padding="12" backgroundColor="FFFFFF"> <Text fontSize="14" bold="true">Right Column</Text> <Text fontSize="12">Content B</Text> </VStack> </Layer> <!-- Connection diagram with lines --> <Layer w="800" h="200" backgroundColor="F8FAFC"> <Shape shapeType="roundRect" x="50" y="60" w="150" h="80" fill.color="1D4ED8" text="Service A" color="FFFFFF" /> <Shape shapeType="roundRect" x="350" y="60" w="150" h="80" fill.color="16A34A" text="Service B" color="FFFFFF" /> <Line x1="200" y1="100" x2="350" y2="100" color="333333" lineWidth="2" endArrow="true" /> <Text x="240" y="70" fontSize="10">API Call</Text> </Layer> <!-- Nested layers --> <Layer w="600" h="150" backgroundColor="E3F2FD"> <Text x="10" y="10" fontSize="12" bold="true">Outer Layer</Text> <Layer x="50" y="40" w="200" h="80" backgroundColor="FFF3E0"> <Text x="10" y="30" fontSize="11">Inner Layer</Text> </Layer> </Layer>

-19. Icon
+18. Icon

-A node for displaying preset icons from the Lucide icon library.
+A node for displaying icons from the Lucide icon library.
 Icons are rendered as PNG images at the specified size and color.

 Icon Node Example

-<Icon name="cpu" size="32" color="#1D4ED8" />
+<Icon name="cpu" size="32" color="#1D4ED8" /> <Icon name="cpu" variant="circle-filled" bgColor="#E8F0FE" color="#1D4ED8" />

 AttributeValues